Osiris-Team/PayHook/WIP.md

 ### Idea

 Working with payments in Java is painful.
 If you want to expand to other third-party payment processors its hell.
-Why not have a single, easy to use Java library to handle all of that annoying stuff?
+Why not have a single and easy to use Java library to handle all of that annoying stuff?

 Example workflow by using PayHooks' methods: